LostArtefacts/TRX/docs/tr2/README.md

 ## Improvements over original game

 #### UI
+- added proper UI and bar scaling
 - added support for more accented characters
 - added fade effects to displayed images
 - added a wireframe mode
 - added sunglasses for graphic options
+- added enemy health bars
+- added an FPS counter
+- added an option to toggle in-game UI, such as healthbars and ammo text
 - improved support for windowed mode

 #### Gameplay